Boko Haram: Obasanjo’s visit and implications

 Has Obasanjo’s Visit really caused a division in the sect ? are the members of the sect trying to prove that they have a code which Babraku has broken and they can go to any length to tie loose ends?
 Or do they just feel Babaraku knows too much to be trusted?
 Is it that those behind the sect are bent on destabilizing the country and wants to eliminate any probable avenue of negotiation that can possibly lead to a peaceful resolution?
 Obasanjo said in the interview in which he denied going for negotiation that “A group of people cannot just come together and start fighting and bombing.
 They are not mad people.
 Something must be responsible for their action; that is what we need to find out,”

 Did he find out the true reason behind Boko Haram’s aggression attacks?
 Political, religion ethnic or a mixture of all three?
 Can you ever negotiate a favorable win-win outcome with a terrorist group?
 The president said he knows the sponsors of the sect, then what is he waiting for, are they untouchable?
 Who are those behind President Jonathan as his god father(s)?
 Who are those trying to make Nigeria Ungovernable?
 If the presidency is aware of the people trying to set the nation on fire, why play politics with the lives of the Innocent?
-Why cant the people of Nigeria rise up and say we have had enough we are starting an Arab style revolution?
+Why cant the people of

 It is clear that no sane society has ever successfully negotiated with any terrorist group with a lasting win-win solution for both parties, even the amnesty granted the Niger –Delta militants is a temporary solution, more like postponing the evil days.
 The solution seems to be for the stake holders to rise up to the occasion and take the bull by the horn and aggressively address issues on ground without playing any form of politics or postponing the evil days in any way as this is bound to tick as a time bomb on which the entire nation is sitting.